+3.02 Planning an installation.

-- 3.05 When planning an installation, observe the following. - Avoid placing apparatus with plastic covers or parts in location where ambient temperatures may exceed 140 degrees F. - (2) Install 85B1 power unit observing procedures in paragraph 3.03 and 3.04. - (3) Place loudspeaker set and transmitter within convenient reach of user and a minimum of one foot apart.
+- (1) Avoid placing apparatus with plastic covers or parts in location where ambient temperatures may exceed 140 degrees F. - (2) Install 85B1 power unit observing procedures in 2.23. - (3) The 85B1 power unit should be located less than 125 feet from 108-type loudspeaker set when using 24 gauge wire. - (4) Place loudspeaker set and transmitter within convenient reach of user and a minimum of one foot apart.

-- (4) Transmitter must be at least two feet from transformer or any ac powered device. - (5) There should be no obstructions between the user, loudspeaker set, and transmitter. - (6) Make connections as shown in appropriate section for specific telephone set which indicate grandfathered and registered arrangements. - (7) If 82-type connecting block is used, install audible signal cutoff using the RING CUTOFF or AUX RELAY option as needed.
-Use the leads to common signal control and common ringer or buzzer circuit for this cutoff feature (Fig. 10). - (8) For station busy lamp circuit with 4A speakerphone system, refer to the appropriate Service section for telephone set involved.
+- (5) Transmitter must be at least two feet from transformer or any ac powered device. - (6) There should be no obstructions between the user, loudspeaker set, and transmitter. - (7) Make connections as shown in appropriate figures of this section or other sections in Division 512 for specific telephone set connections. - (8) If 82-type connecting block is used, install audible signal cutoff using the RING CUTOFF or AUX RELAY option as needed.
+Use the leads to common signal control and common ringer or buzzer circuit for this cutoff feature (Fig. 10). - (9) For station busy lamp circuit with 4A speakerphone system, refer to the appropriate Service section in Division 502 for telephone set involved.